On the Steiner tree connecting a fractal set: Abstract

 \section{Abstract}

 We construct an example of an infinite planar embedded self-similar binary tree $\Sigma$ which is the essentially unique solution to the Steiner problem of finding the shortest connection of a given planar self-similar fractal set $C$ of positive Hausdorff dimension.
-The set $C$ can be considered the set of \emph{leaves}, or the ``boundary``, of the tree $\Sigma$, so that $\Sigma$ is an \emph{irreducible} solution to the Steiner problem with datum $C$ (i.e.\ $\Sigma\setminus C$ is connected).
+Moreover this Steiner tree is, in fact, universal, in the sense that it contains, as a subtree, a Steiner tree (finite or infinite) of any given combinatorial structure.
+The set $C$ can be considered the set of \emph{leaves}, or the ``boundary'', of the tree $\Sigma$, so that $\Sigma$ is an \emph{indecomposable} solution to the Steiner problem with datum $C$ (i.e.\ $\Sigma\setminus C$ is connected).